Letters from Lodi

 Although red wines made from grapes such as Pinot noir, Grenache or Cinsaut can be just as high in alcohol as a Cabernet Sauvignon or Zinfandel, they may very well taste lighter or softer in body simply because they are typically lower in tannin, which adds to dryer and sometimes bitter sensory impressions.
 Therefore, if you prefer red wines that are softer or more "delicate" you may be more of a Pinot Noir, Grenache or Cinsaut lover; but if you love a full bodied red wine with more tannin grip, you may be more of a "Cabernet" person.

-Finally, you make a quality judgement, which is the job of your brain, after processing what your eyes, nose and palate tell you about a wine.
+Finally, you make a quality judgement—another one of your brain's jobs—after processing what your eyes, nose and palate tell you about a wine.
 You need not be a Master of Wine to make a valid judgement on quality.
-As in anything—music, books, fashion, cars—everyone needs to decide what is best for themselves.
-No one else can decide for you.
+That is, whether a wine is "good," "great," "so-so" or not-so-good to you.
+It bears repeating: As in anything—music, books, fashion, cars—everyone needs to decide what is best for themselves.
 You are your own judge of quality.
+Not any "expert," not what you may have heard or read, especially not what a sommelier in a restaurant or a salesman in a wine store may try to tell you.

 If you prefer a white wine that is bone dry, or a red wine that is soft and spicy (i.e., a wine with a scent suggesting black pepper or kitchen spices, like many Zinfandels), then these are the wines you should be seeking out to enjoy.
-The important thing, going back to our first principles, is that you need to remember your own preferences; and when your remember, you can explore further possibilities in the styles of wine you enjoy.
+The important thing, going back to our Rule #1 ("there are no rules"), is that you need to cultivate own preferences; and when your remember what those are, you can explore further possibilities in the styles of wine you enjoy the most.

 If you have a democratic, or catholic, taste ("catholic' in the sense of appreciating any type or style of wine, as long as it is well crafted), then the qualities you usually end up looking for in a wine usually entail a sense of balance, a harmonious feel, smoothness or "finesse" of different elements in a wine, whether it is dry, sweet, light or full bodied, white or red, pink or bubbly, and no matter what grape or wine region it comes from.